xeipuuv/gojsonschema/README.md

 An implementation of JSON Schema, based on IETF's draft v4 - Go language

 ## Status

+Working, but not all keyword are yet implemented.

+What is missing : definitions, dependencies, additionalProperties, full coverage of items, additionalItems

-Completed.
-Testing and debugging in progress ( 75% )
+Testing / debugging / improvements in progress ( 66% of Json Schema Test Suite )

 ## Usage